 Founder and editor of No Time For Flash Cards

 I have been teaching children in various capacities since 1993, so you can imagine I have done my fair share of crafts, songs, and circle times.
 I started as a day camp leader at a local recreation center while in high school.
-Taught various preschool age and after school programs through university and worked as a reading tutor while pursuing a second degree in elementary education.
-After graduating with honors I set out to teach, ended up as a director of a large childcare center and preschool and returned to the classroom after a year realizing pretty quickly that I belong in a classroom not an office.
+Taught various preschool age and after-school programs through university and worked as a reading tutor while pursuing a second degree in elementary education.
+After graduating with honors I set out to teach, ended up as a director of a large childcare center and preschool and returned to the classroom after a year realizing pretty quickly that I belong in a classroom, not an office.
 My son’s birth brought me home and my love of teaching and helping other parents sparked the idea for No Time For Flash Cards.
-This fall I returned to the classroom teaching 2-3 year olds.
+Last fall I returned to the classroom teaching 2-3-year-olds.
 Now I use ideas I shared here with my own kids with my own students.

 Since starting this blog in early 2008, I have had the opportunity to work with wonderful brands like Melissa & Doug, speak at conferences, and write curriculum for Itty-Bitty Bookworm a literature-based preschool curriculum and MeMeTales.
 I am also proud to have this blog syndicated by Scholastic.com and write about family literacy on their Raise A Reader blog.
 You can also find me over at PBS’s new Adventures in Learning blog where I share hands-on ways to learn.